alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 I get my medal and almost cry.
 What a journey.
 It was worth every second of pain and more.

 Since the finish is packed with spectators, I make my way to the designated area to meet up with my pit crew.
-I scan the crowds for a familiar face, when I suddenly see mine floating on a stick.
+I scan the crowds for a familiar face, when I see my mine floating on a stick.

 <p>
 <img class="pure-img center" src="/static/chicago-finish.jpg" border="0px" />